Want to find out more? Take a look at our FAQs or watch our videos:

 That’s correct.
-After October 2018, once you leave the childcare voucher scheme and join TFC you are unable to re-join childcare vouchers as they will be closed to new entrants.
+After the closing date, once you leave the childcare voucher scheme and join TFC you are unable to re-join childcare vouchers as they will be closed to new entrants.

 Also, if one parent stops working, both would become ineligible for TFC (as both parents have to be in work to be eligible).

 I applied for TFC but I’ve changed my mind and want to stick with vouchers.
 Can I withdraw my application as long as I have not used it yet?

 If this is before the closing date, you can switch back to childcare vouchers providing you haven’t officially cancelled your childcare vouchers by completing a Childcare Account Notice (CAN).
 If this is after the closing date, you can’t re-join the childcare voucher scheme as it’s closed to new entrants.Close